-The problem is that Facebook updated its API back in 2018 and restricted access to certain kinds of data in the process, including the ability to import event content.
+More info on why there’s a workaround: The problem is that Facebook updated its API back in 2018 and restricted access to certain kinds of data in the process, including the ability to import event content.
 You can read all about the change in this blog post.
-We hope Facebook changes this in the future and, when they do, you can bet we’ll integrate Facebook events back into Event Aggregator.

 The primary difference is that Event Aggregator imports events from a variety of calendar sources, where Eventbrite Tickets — true to the name — imports events from Eventbrite.

 Beyond that, there are a couple of other notable differences:

 - Eventbrite Tickets syncs back to Eventbrite.
 In other words, you can create an event in WordPress and have it publish at Eventbrite automatically.
 On the flip side, Event Aggregator does not send data to other services; it only pulls it in.

 - Eventbrite Tickets displays registration.
 Eventbrite’s bread and butter is setting up tickets and RSVPs on the events it publishes.
 Eventbrite Tickets fetches those tickets and RSVPs and displays them on the event page in WordPress.
 Event Aggregator, on the other hand, does not import tickets or RSVPs from other sources.